ajnirp/ajnirp.github.io/content/blog/distinct_primes_in_product/index.md

 ### Closing thoughts

-* Notice how we use linear space in the sieve method: we allocate memory upfront for every number from {{ katex(body="0" )}} to {{ katex(body="N" )}} to store each number's smallest prime factor.
-This works well enough when our input is quite bounded as in the problem statement, with a maximum value of only {{ katex(body="1000" )}}.
+* Notice how we use linear space in the sieve method: we allocate memory upfront for every number from {{ katex(body="0") }} to {{ katex(body="N") }} to store each number's smallest prime factor.
+This works well enough when our input is quite bounded as in the problem statement, with a maximum value of only {{ katex(body="1000") }}.

 * In both the naive approach and the sieve approach, we perform some precomputation.
-In the first method, we precomputed all primes up to {{ katex(body="1000" )}}.
-In the second method, we precomputed the smallest prime factor for every number up to {{ katex(body="1000" )}}.
+In the first method, we precomputed all primes up to {{ katex(body="1000") }}.
+In the second method, we precomputed the smallest prime factor for every number up to {{ katex(body="1000") }}.
 Logic like this should ideally live in the constructor (`def __init__(self):`) so that we do it only once and then reuse the solver object to answer queries for several inputs.

+Thanks for reading!

+<span id="constant-footnote">[<a href="#constant">1</a>] It isn't constant time, but as it turns out, if implemented correctly, it's as fast as _other_ operations like multiplication and computing modular remainders.
+This allows us to simplify our runtime analysis.